EmiLoKiJu/OOPSchoolLibrary/README.md

 ## Getting Started

-In this project you will learn how to use a module inside your class:
+In this project you will learn how to:

-- Use Ruby syntax for basic programming operations.
-- Apply Ruby best practices and language style guides in code.
+- Implement classes and objects in Ruby.
+- Implement encapsulation and inheritance with Ruby.
+- Run a program using the command line.

 <a name="readme-top"></a>